carolinaah/DataBox/final_project_CarolinaArroyo.md

 WHO.
 (2011).
 Mexico.
 Retrieved from http://www.who.int/mental_health/evidence/atlas/profiles/mex_mh_profile.pdf?ua=1&ua=1

-# PART II: Petition to increase public investment on mental health prevention strategies for adolescents in Mexico
+# PART II
+## Storyboard

+The purpose of this sections is to provide a visual walk-through of the different components of the story.
 As described in Part I of this project, the storyline will follow the following structure:

 1. The state of mental health of adolescents in Mexico
 2. Causes